- Movie Reviews

 - Take Action

-Not suitable under 16; parental guidance 16+ (mature themes, teen alcohol use and sexual activity, coarse language and violence, problematic relationship patterns)
+Not suitable under 15; parental guidance to 15 (mature themes, teen alcohol use and sexual activity, coarse language and violence, problematic relationship patterns)

 This topic contains:

 |Children under 15||Not suitable due to mature themes, teen alcohol use and sexual activity, coarse language and violence, problematic relationship patterns, and particularly the way that some of these topics are portrayed and handled.|

 |Children aged 15||Parental guidance recommended due to mature themes, teen alcohol use and sexual activity, coarse language and violence, and problematic relationship patterns.|

 |Children aged 16 and over||Ok for this age group, however, parents may want to take this movie as an opportunity to discuss issues like problematic drinking, sexual relationships, and jealous, controlling, and violent behaviour.|

 This section contains details about the movie, including its classification by the Australian Government Classification Board and the associated consumer advice lines.
 Other classification advice (OC) is provided where the Australian film classification is not available.